AdamBoley/Project-Beergate/README.md

 - update image field label in add_review and update_review to explictly make it optional
 - Remove Hops field from Review - this is not always available on bottled beers and certainly not for draught beers
 - Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings"
-- look into pagination for search_results and user_reviews pages

 - After submitting a User Review Form, add a link to submit a new review to the success text box
 - ensure all templating language is properly indented
 - remove all extraneous / commented-out code

 - Harmonise login, log out, signup to sign-in, sign-out and sign-up - will require changing login.html and logout.html template names.

 - Implement tests from Django-Experimentation repo